Sable/lcpc16-analysis/README.md

     git clone git@github.com:Sable/lcpc16-analysis.git

-3. Add a setup.json file in the '.wu' directory at the root of the repository with the following content:
+3. Add a setup.json file in the '.wu' directory at the root of the repository with the following content.
+Replace "mba-2011" with your own platform short-name.
+It must be the short-name of a valid platform.json file in the 'platforms' directory:

     {
         "platform": "mba-2011"
     }

-Replace "mba-2011" with your own platform short-name.
-It must be the short-name of a valid platform.json file in the 'platforms' directory.

 4. Run all the experiments that were done for Matlab for the LCPC paper: